SrejonKhan/FirebaseRestClient/README.md

 Listen for Child addition to targeted path and in-depth.

-Recommended not to use in root level, as internally a snapshot creates and run query internally on each `put` response from server to differenciate among Update and Addition.
+Recommended not to use in root level, as internally a snapshot creates and run query internally on each `put` response from server to differentiate among Update and Addition.

 If it is required to listen in root level childs only, use `bool shallow = true` for listen to surface level child, not in-depth childs.